RizzoDavid/ELK_Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly avaliable, in addition to restricting access to the network.
+- Load balancers protect the avaliablitly of applications.
+Should one server go down or recieve too many requests the load balancer redirects traffic to other servers with the exact same data.
+- The advantage to using a jumpbox is so that the machines that host out data are not directly connectable.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.